seehorne/GetGrinnected/README.md

 [Issue Tracker](https://trello.com/invite/b/67aa2af610b85d0ead6a8419/ATTI86565b68d11ca1636671d8b646735837A143ECBB/getgrinnected)

 # Developer guidelines

-TODO - Establish these, not explicitly stated but is part of "setting up github."
-Leah's basic ones are:

 - Make a new branch for each feature
-- `main` branch is protected, don't merge in without oversight
+- `main` branch is protected, and you need 2 approvals to merge
-    - TODO: If we go wit this, actually protect `main`.
-Perhaps specify if we require merge reqs on the web interface